spicypaperwolf/windang.me/wp-content/plugins/optinmonster/readme.txt

 > "Truly amazing.
 The number of options is great and allows to make campaigns that have the right balance between efficiency and not being too annoying.
 OptinMonster is constantly evolving and adding useful features, really well integrated with a lot of tools (especially a lot of autoresponders and Google Analytics to measure conversions), and customer support is great.
 What more to ask ?" ~[@giantjack](https://wordpress.org/support/topic/the-best-optin-plugin/)

 <strong>OptinMonster App</strong><br />
 OptinMonster is a SaaS service and requires an OptinMonster account.
-When you install this plugin, you'll have the opportunity to register for a free account that includes 3 campaigns and up to 300 campaign impressions - perfect for getting started and learning your way around!
+When you install this plugin, you'll have the opportunity to register for a free account that includes 3 campaigns and up to 500 campaign impressions.
+Those 500 pageview credits will NEVER expire, and you’ll only be upgraded if you use all of those credits during the lifetime of your account.
+It's perfect for getting started and learning your way around!
 Or, if you already have an OptinMonster subscription, you can simply connect this plugin to it.

 When you're ready to truly explode your email list growth, we recommend <a href="https://optinmonster.com/wp/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend" title="OptinMonster">getting started with OptinMonster Pro</a> to access more advanced solutions like Exit-Intent, Campaign Scheduling, Countdown Timers and more.

 We took the pain out of creating highly personalized marketing campaigns with our easy to use popup maker.
 Here's why smart business owners, designers, and developers love OptinMonster marketing toolkit, and you will too!